How to Grow Your Business into a Larger Business

 The key to successful growth through diversification is similarity.
 You want to focus on the related needs of your already established market or on market segments with similar needs and characteristics.
 An artist might also sell frames and framing services, for instance.
 Or a mountain bike rental business might switch to renting skis and snowshoes in the winter season.

+The stories of entrepreneurs, who have become both well-known and well-heeled due to franchising their small businesses are legion, and not just stories.
 If you have a successful business and can develop a system that ensures that others can duplicate your success, franchising may be the fast track for growing your business.